Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems

-In this section, we show the efficiency of \TOM{} applying to three different groups of matrices, \ie, random matrices with different eigenvalue distributions, a synthetic matrix from density functional theory, and a matrix of Hubbard model under full configuration interaction framework.
+In this section, we show the efficiency of \TOM{} applying to three different groups of matrices, \ie, random matrices with different eigenvalue distributions, a synthetic matrix from DFT, and a matrix of Hubbard model under FCI framework.

-In Section~\ref{sec:rand_matrix}, we first show that \TOM{} with a constant stepsize has linear local convergence rate on different random matrices with different eigenvalue distributions, which agrees with our analysis in Section~\ref{sec:localconv}.
-Further in Section~\ref{sec:rand_matrix}, numerical techniques introduced in Section~\ref{sec:implementation} are adopted and the comparisons against vanilla \TOM{} with a constant stepsize show the advantages of using these techniques.
-Then we apply \TOM{} with these techniques enabled to two numerical examples from chemistry in Section~\ref{sec:numres_dft} and Section~\ref{sec:numres_fci}.
-In both examples, \TOM{} converges to sparse eigenvectors whereas traditional orthogonalization-free methods fail to recover the sparsity pattern.
+In Section~\ref{sec:rand_matrix}, we first show that \TOM{} with a constant stepsize locally has linear convergence rate on random matrices with different eigenvalue distributions, which agrees with our analysis in Section~\ref{sec:localconv}.
+Further, accelerating techniques introduced in Section~\ref{sec:implementation} are adopted and compared.
+Then we apply \TOM{} with these techniques to two matrices from DFT and FCI in Section~\ref{sec:numres_dft} and Section~\ref{sec:numres_fci} respectively.
+In both examples, \TOM{} converges to sparse eigenvectors, whereas traditional orthogonalization-free methods fail to recover the sparsity.
 Regarding the computational cost, \TOM{} is, in general, comparable to its non-triangularized counterpart.

-Throughout this section, we adopt the following expressions as the stopping criterion and accuracy measurements.
-For \TOM{}, the relative residual is used as the overall stopping criterion together with the column locking status, \ie, the overall algorithm stops if either $\frac{\fnorm{AXQ-XQ\Lambda_X}}{\fnorm{AXQ}}$ is smaller than a tolerance $\epsilon$ or all columns have been locked.
-For traditional orthogonalization-free methods, the iteration stops if the relative residual is smaller than a tolerance, \ie, $\frac{\fnorm{AXQ-XQ\Lambda_X}}{\fnorm{AXQ}} < \epsilon$.

-Since we want to calculate the accuracy of both \TOM{} and traditional methods under the same measurement, the expression must be valid for both methods.
-Two measurements are used with focus on the accuracy of eigenvectors and eigenvalues respectively.
-The first measure of the accuracy is as follows,
+For a fair comparison reason, we adopt the same stopping criterion for both \TOM{} and \OFM{}: the relative residual is smaller than a tolerance $\epsilon$, \ie, $\frac{\fnorm{AXQ-XQ\Lambda_X}}{\fnorm{AXQ}} < \epsilon$, where $Q$ and the diagonal matrix $\Lambda_X$ come from solving a generalized eigenvalue problem, $\left(X^\top AX\right)Q=\left(X^\top X\right)Q\Lambda_X$.
+Such a stopping criterion is not applicable in practice.
+For the illurstration purpose, it is adopted in this section for a fair comparison.
+If the column locking is enabled in \TOM{}, the algorithm could stop if all columns are locked.
+Two measurements of accuracies are used.
+The first one measures the accuracy of eigenvectors,

-where $\calX^*$ denotes the set of all possible global minima of the used algorithm.
-The second measure more focuses on the eigenvalues,
+where $\calX^*$ denotes the set of all possible stable fixed points of the used algorithm.
+The second measures the accuracy of eigenvalues,